DrafaKiller/CodeScanner-flutter/README.md

 # Code Scanner

 A flexible code scanner for QR codes, barcodes and many others.
 Using [Google's ML Kit](https://developers.google.com/ml-kit/vision/barcode-scanning).
-Use it as a Widget with a camera or use the methods provided, with whatever camera widget.
+Use it as a Widget with a camera or use the methods provided, with a camera controller.

 ## Features